THUDM/citation-prediction/README.md

 ```

 ## Dataset
 We provide two datasets for author citation prediction.
 The one is to predict author citations is _2016_ and another is to predict author citations in _2022_.
 The two datasets contain different authors.
-The datasets can be downloaded from [BaiduPan](https://pan.baidu.com/s/1O4Jr2NWGKLelnhQBjL50Zw?pwd=g5uk) with password g5uk.
+The datasets can be downloaded from [BaiduPan](https://pan.baidu.com/s/1O4Jr2NWGKLelnhQBjL50Zw?pwd=g5uk) with password g5uk or [data-2016](https://open-data-set.oss-cn-beijing.aliyuncs.com/oag-benchmark/influence-prediction/author-influence-prediction/data/2016.zip) & [data-2022](https://open-data-set.oss-cn-beijing.aliyuncs.com/oag-benchmark/influence-prediction/author-influence-prediction/data/2022.zip).
 Please put the _data_ folder into the project directory.

 ## How to run
 ```bash